splunk/observability-workshop/content/en/s4r/5-rum/3-session-replay.md

 ---

 {{% notice title="Sessions" style="info" %}}

-A session is a collection of traces that correspond to the actions a single user takes when interacting with an application over a period of time.
+A session is a collection of traces that correspond to the actions a single user takes when interacting with an application.
 By default, a session lasts until 15 minutes have passed from the last event captured in the session.
 The maximum session duration is 4 hours.

 {{% /notice %}}

 {{% notice title="Exercise" style="green" icon="running" %}}